 Nature can be a threat to your safety: we’re talking everything from beach conditions to following exactly what your guide says on safari (wild animals are wild for a reason) and protecting yourself from the heat.

 There’s a high level of crime in South Africa, but it’s best not to be paranoid.
-Plenty of people travel to this country and have an awesome time; just keep things in perspective and be aware of your surroundings.
+Plenty of people travel here and spend months backpacking through South Africa with no issues at all; just keep things in perspective and be aware of your surroundings.
 Yes, you’re going to have to be cautious, and vigilant, so here are some travel tips for South Africa to keep in mind and make sure your trip runs as smoothly as possible.